jonnor/ESC-CNN-microcontroller/report/report.md

 End-to-end CNN models using raw audio as input becomes extra interesting with such a co-processor, since it allows also the filterbank processing to be offloaded from the general purpose CPU.

-Active Learning

-`TODO: write some section about challenges`
-Collecting training data
-Out-of-domain data, detecting

-Hybrid methods.
-Perform classification on-device, but also allow to send a feature representation, or raw data.
-Active learning to decide what to send?
+In a practical deployment of on-edge classification, it is still desirable to be able to collect some data for evaluation of performance and further training.
+This could be sampled at random.
+But could it be more effective to use some sort of adaptive sampling, and possibly Active Learning?

+Normally such training and evaluation data is transferred as raw PCM audio, which inefficient in terms of bandwidth.
+Could low-power audio coding be applied to compress the data, while still enablomg reliable human labeling and use as evaluation/training data?

+It is also desirable to reduce how often classification is needed.
+Could this benefit from an adaptive sampling strategy?
+For example to primarily do classification for time-periods which exceed a sound level threshold, or to sample less often when the sound sources changes slowly.

 <!---
-APPENDIX
-TODO: clean up the scripts, make fit on one/two page
+DROP: clean up the scripts, make fit on one/two page
 MAYBE: table with software versions?
 From requirements.txt -->

+\renewcommand{\appendixpagename}{Appendix}
+\renewcommand{\appendixtocname}{Appendix}

 \begin{appendices}